dilsaddt/NorthAnatolia_2023_multispecies_seasonal_cooccurrence/README.md

 Here, as an example only the analysis of gray wolf (_Canis lupus_) and roe deer (_Capreolus capreolus_) is given.

+camera_trap_activity.xlsx is the table for how many days a camera was working within a month.
+Used for creating _number of days_ variable, which was the random effect in the models.

 ## Folders

 ### Static_framework folder